 The BLM allows offers two types of camping…

 - Developed Areas

 - Dispersed Camping

 Developed areas are often free, though some may charge fees.
-They may offer some amenities such as pit toilets, fresh water, picnic tables, fire rings.
+The BLM also runs a series of “Long Term Visitor Areas” that charge fees for part of the year, and are free to other.
 Developed areas refers to areas that the BLM specifically designated for recreation, including camping, hiking, and OHV riding.
 Often, they involve campsites marked with posts, picnic tables, and fire rings.
-There are, however, some developed areas where dispersed camping is allowed.

-Most areas with camping are free, but some will charge fees.
-If a fee is required, it’s usually pretty low, anywhere from $5.00 to $10.00 a night, and will honor the Access Pass, Senior Pass, and Military Pass discount.
+Most developed campgrounds run between $5.00 to $20.00 a night.
+The BLM also honors the Interagency Pases (Access Pass, Senior Pass, and Military Pass).
 None of these campgrounds, however, can be reserved in advance.
 They are all “first come first serve”.
 Payment is generally handled at a self-serve kiosk involving envelopes and a collection box.
 Some campgrounds will have a resident camp host who will collect fees.

 Where to Find BLM Dispersed Camping